cecelot/kyanite/README.md

 # Kyanite

 Languages are cool!
 Compilers are cool!
 How do they work?
-That's why this project exists: Kyanite (name is a WIP) is a statically-typed, compiled programming language to learn more about how PLs are created.
+That's why this project exists: Kyanite is a statically-typed, compiled programming language to learn more about how PLs are created.
 The current (only) backend is LLVM, but I may pursue adding a custom backend in the future.

 ## Documentation